SiddharthMathurDeveloper/Networking/Notes.md

 ***It's much easier just to share files using a digital transmission mechanism or medium and they're different types of digital transmission mechanisms.***

+  ### What is node ?
+  - And there are many types of computing devices.
+We could have Windows laptops.
+We could have Mac books.We could have         phones.We could have servers.

+- Those are often the devices that most consumers will think about.

+- But in networking, we have specialized devices such as hubs, switches, routers and firewalls to name a few.